Code-Institute-Submissions/first-project-21/assets/README.md

 - Google, youtube and chat-GPT were the main sources to find answers for my questions.
 - The icons in the all webpages were taken from [Font Awesome](https://fontawesome.com/)
 ### Media
-- The photos used on the home page as banner is from (https://www.aajenglish.tv/news/30276709)
+- The photos used on the home page as the banner is from (https://www.aajenglish.tv/news/30276709)
 - The images used for banner in Apply Page is from [The Guardian] (https://www.theguardian.com/global-development/2021/mar/02/id-like-to-join-pixar-one-day-meet-afghanistans-first-female-animator)
 - All the other artworks are from Shamsia Hassani, the Afghan girl artist (https://www.shamsiahassani.net/)
 - I used (https://www.wix.com/logo/maker) to make a logo.